cortado-mobile-solutions/apidoc-mdm/docs/apps.md

 ## Uninstall App
 With this request an app uninstallation for a device of a user can be triggered.
 The app has to be already assigned to the user or the device and it has to be compatible.
 The response contains informations about the success or failure of the uninstallation .
 Using an administrator access token the app can be uninstalled from any device.<br>
 The request can be used for optional and mandatory apps.<br>
-Applications of the type "MU" are currently not supported by this request

 ### Uninstall App Request